Katze zischt. Aggressive Katzen zÀhmen.

 • Sit quietly near her and let her make the first move.

-• Speak quietly and soothingly.
+• Speak softly and calmly.

-2. Food as trust:
+2. Food as a form of trust:

 • Create hiding places where the cat feels safe.

-4. Introduce touches:
+4. Introduce touch:

 • Avoid touching the head directly – start with the sides.

-Taming aggressive cats: trust instead of pressure
+Taming aggressive cats: Trust instead of pressure

 Tips for dealing with aggressive cats: